rdeabreu/calico-on-eks-hands-on/README.md

 kubectl get pod -n tigera-compliance
 ```

-The report will go from a running state to completed once it is done (it can potentially complete before the time you specified as end time).
+The report will go from a "Running" state to a "Completed" state once it is done (it likely will complete before the time you specified as end time).

 Go to the Compliance menu, and download the report to examine its content.

 ## Honeypods

 https://docs.tigera.io/threat/honeypod/honeypods

 ## Housekeeping